Montana Consumer Data Privacy Act

 - Performing internal operations.

-Key Components of the MCDPA
+Key Components of the MTCDPA

 The definition exempts de-identified information and information made publicly available by government records, the media, or the consumer.

 Montana’s definition of sensitive PI is in keeping with older laws, like Colorado and California.
-Whereas some of the newer laws include financial information, transgender status and more, Sensitive PI in MCDPA consists of:
+Whereas some of the newer laws include financial information, transgender status and more, Sensitive PI in MTCDPA consists of:

 - Racial or ethnic origin;